nearfe/Code-Remnants/README.md

-# Dump_Codes
+# History of unused or suggestive codes
-Here leftover code and tests for ideas will be listed.
+Here you will deposit leftover code that has been used or can be used and it will be code in several languages and it can be a repository for doing clean checks.